simontorres/goodman_user_manual/user_manual/install.rst

 Installing on MacOSX
 ^^^^^^^^^^^^^^^^^^^^

-MacOS X installation has not been fully tested.
+Although I have succesfully run the pipeline in two separated MacOS X machines the installation process was a bit tricky and has not been fully tested.
+I plan to update this section in the next weeks.

 .. _`virtuenvinstall`:
 Install Using Virtual Environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Virtual Environmnet installation has not been fully tested.
+Virtual Environment installation has not been fully tested.

 .. _Download:
 Downloading the Goodman HTS Spectroscopic Pipeline